WICG/aom/explainer.md

 // etc. etc.
 ```

-Virtual nodes will typically need to have location and dimensions set explicitly:
+Virtual nodes would typically need to have location and dimensions set explicitly:

 ```js
 cell.offsetLeft = "30px";